phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 maximum number of divergence events (i.e., the divergence model with no shared divergences).
-That way, if the results support shared divergences, I can be more confident the data are driving the result (however, there's no guarantee; lack of information and a prior on divergence times that puts a lot of density in regions with low likelihood can also drive such a result).
+That way, if the results support shared divergences, I can be more confident the data are driving the result.
-But, this is just a personal preference (i.e., there is no fundamental mathematical justification for it).
+But, this is just my personal preference.

 Okay, let's edit our config to increase the concentration parameter to favor more divergence events *a priori*.